drmetemadi/Bioinformatics-NGS-Galaxy/ngs-in-galaxy.md

 The first line is the unique identifier for each sequenced read.
 It can be used to encode information such as the *sequencing machine*, *flow cell* and *lane* that the read was generated from and the physical coordinates on the lane.

 The quality scores are [ASCII](http://ascii-code.com/) representations of how confident we are that a particular base has been called correctly.
 Letters that are further along the alphabet indicate higher confidence.
 This is important when trying to identify types of genome variation such as single base changes, but is also indicative of the overall quality of the sequencing.
 Different scales have been employed over time (resulting in a different set of characters appearing in the file).
-We will need to tell Galaxy which scale has been used in order that we can process the data correctly; hence why we explicitly stated the files were of type **fastqsanger** when we uploaded them.

 ### Deriving the Quality Score